 Paducah Riverport (Kentucky, United States)

-For nearly 40 years, the Paducah Riverport had been using a Linden 8000 flat-top tower crane with a maximum load of 20 tonnes to move cargo coming in and out of the port and to load and unload barges.
-But in 2014, in an effort to adapt to the future, the port decided to replace this crane and look for one with a greater capacity.
+p>For nearly 40 years, the Paducah Riverport had been using a Linden 8000 flat-top tower crane with a maximum load of 20 tonnes to move cargo coming in and out of the port and to load and unload barges.
+But in 2014, in an effort to adapt to the future, the Paducah Riverport decided to replace this crane and look for a port crane with a greater capacity.

-The port authorities decided to go with the same brand and purchased a Comansa 30LC1450crane with a maximum load of 48 tonnes.
+The Paducah Riverport authorities decided to go with the same brand and purchased a Comansa 30LC1450 port crane with a maximum load of 48 tonnes.

-The innovative design of the 30LC1450 allows the upper part of the jib to be folded and unfolded, meaning it can be easily loaded into containers, this resulting in significant savings in terms of transport costs.
+- The innovative design of the 30LC1450 port crane allows the upper part of the jib to be folded and unfolded, meaning it can be easily loaded into containers, this resulting in significant savings in terms of transport costs.

-- The high-speed 200 kW motor means that the 30LC1450 can quickly load and unload the more than 400 barges handled by the port each year.
+- The high-speed 200 kW motor means that the 30LC1450 crane can quickly load and unload the more than 400 barges handled by the Paducah Riverport each year.